 - 1. The Information Technology Rubric (Appendix H) will only be used by faculty teaching CIS 101. - 2.
 Identify an assignment that requires students to use information technology (IT).
-This assignment should support at least one of the course objectives.
+This assignment should support at least one of the course objectives/ student learning outcomes listed in the course syllabus.
 It is critical that you as the faculty member fully review the Information Technology Rubric (Appendix H) prior to developing this assignment.
 Specifically, make sure to review each criteria component (each individual bullet point).
 You will want to create an assignment that ensures your students address as many of those bulleted points as possible.
-The Information Technology Rubric Checklist (Appendix G) identifies specific "expectations" of how students could potentially meet the Information Technology criteria.
-You can review Appendix G for ideas on how to assess this general education competency.
-You can also use Appendix G (or a modification thereof) as a handout to your students to clarify your expectations of what should be included in an appropriately submitted Information Technology assignment. - Distribute a copy of the Information Technology Rubric (Appendix H) to each student.
+The Information Technology Rubric Checklist (Appendix I) identifies specific "expectations" of how students could potentially meet the Information Technology criteria.
+You can review Appendix I for ideas on how to assess this general education competency.
+You can also use Appendix I (or a modification thereof) as a handout to your students to clarify your expectations of what should be included in an appropriately submitted Information Technology assignment. - 3.
+Distribute a copy of the Information Technology Rubric (Appendix H) to each student.
 This will identify to the student what is expected of them and how the computerized portion of their assignment will be graded. - 4.
 The assignment should be assessed using the Information Technology Rubric (Appendix H).
 This rubric is a "holistic" rubric; therefore, grading is pass/fail only.
-A student either completes a criteria perfectly or does not complete it at all.
+A student either completes a criterion perfectly or does not complete it at all.
 Only assess those criteria that are appropriate to your specific computer generated assignment.

-All full-time and adjunct faculty teaching CIS 101 are required to assess the information technology competency in each one of those courses and complete and submit a General Education Competency Assessment Report (Appendix E) at the end of each semester for every course.
-This General Education Competency Assessment Report provides a means to document whether or not students are accomplishing the general education information technology competency as identified in and measured by the Information Technology Rubric as well as develop an Action Plan to improve upon those IT outcomes.
-The Report also requires faculty to "close the loop" by explaining how the assessment data was used to improve information technology in future courses.
+All full-time and adjunct faculty teaching CIS 101 are required to assess the information technology competency in each one of those courses and complete and submit an Information Technology - General Education Competency Assessment Report (Appendix J) at the end of each semester for every course.
+This Information Technology - General Education Competency Assessment Report provides a means to document whether or not students are accomplishing the general education information technology competency and associated course objective/student learning outcome as identified in and measured by the Information Technology Rubric as well as develop an Action Plan to improve upon those IT outcomes.
+The Report also requires faculty to "close the loop" by explaining how the assessment data was used to improve information technology in future courses as documented in your past semester's Action Plan.
+Contact Tom Morris for a copy of that Action Plan you identified the last time you taught this course.
+You will be expected to report on the results of that Action Plan in the right hand column of Table 2.

-Guidelines for completing the two tables that make up the General Education Competency Assessment Report as it relates to information technology are as follows:
+Guidelines for completing the two tables that make up the Information Technology - General Education Competency Assessment Report as it relates to information technology are as follows:

-- Based on the results of your specific information technology assignment, identify and address only those exact criteria (see rubric) that were not met during the semester. - Copy those criteria from the rubric that need to be improved directly from the rubric and paste them into the first column labeled "Outcomes" in the Information Technology cell. - All information presented in this report should be specific, measureable, attainable, realistic, and timely (SMART).
+- Based on the results of your specific information technology assignment, identify and address only one criterion (see rubric) that was not met during the semester. - Copy that one criterion from the rubric that needs to be improved directly from the rubric and paste it into the first column labeled "Outcomes".
+You will also want to copy and paste the related course objective/student learning outcome from your course syllabus as well. - Complete the four (4) remaining columns in detail.
+All information presented in this report should be specific, measureable, attainable, realistic, and timely (SMART).
 Your write-up must be data-driven.
 This is especially important when identifying the Action Plan in the last column.